-Nashville, Tennessee native Skylar Gregg is a southern rock artist featuring a perfect blend of rock, country and blues brought to you by her southern roots.
-Skylar found her passion sharing her heart, her humor, and her stories through songwriting and entertaining at an early age and has been pursuing it unapologetically ever since.
+Nashville, Tennessee native Skylar Gregg is a Americana artist featuring a blend of rock, country and blues brought to you by her southern roots.
+Skylar found her passion sharing her heart, humor, and stories through songwriting and entertaining at an early age.
+She has been pursuing it unapologetically ever since.

 “Skylar Gregg, A soulful singer songwriter, an amazing story teller.
 Be good to your ear hole and get with this now!”- John Troup, SESAC